 Individuals are not much larger than a piece of cooked rice.
 They survive in trees that are stressed or diseased and cannot secrete enough defensive resin, or sap, to drown the beetles.
 The beetles emit pheromones that attract other beetles.
 This can result in heavy infestations and eventually death of the tree.

-There is an urgent need to find an effective solution to protect our wood?
+There is an urgent need to find an effective solution to protect our wood.

 Termirepel™ manufactured by using green practices is developed against these insects.
-It is an excellent aversive which not only protect wood from beetle infestation but also reduces the colonial expansion of them in woods.
+It is an excellent aversive which not only protects wood from beetle infestation but also reduces the colonial expansion of them in woods.

-Termirepel™ is available in many forms i.e. coating, Liquid solution and Lacquer.
+Termirepel™ is available in many forms i.e. coating, Liquid solution, and Lacquer.

-Besides this we offer pre dispersed Termirepel™ plastic masterbatches that can be added to film, pipes, even cables to protect them from the ravaging insects
+Besides this, we offer pre-dispersed Termirepel™ plastic masterbatches that can be added to film, pipes, even cables to protect them from the ravaging insects